 MySQL replication by default is asynchronous.
-The master writes events to its binary log but does not know whether or when a slave has retrieved and processed them.
-With asynchronous replication, if the master crashes, transactions that it has committed might not have been transmitted to any slave.
-Consequently, failover from master to slave in this case may result in failover to a server that is missing transactions relative to the master.
+The source writes events to its binary log and replicas request them when they are ready.
+The source does not know whether or when a replica has retrieved and processed the transactions, and there is no guarantee that any event ever reaches any replica.
+With asynchronous replication, if the source crashes, transactions that it has committed might not have been transmitted to any replica.
+Failover from source to replica in this case might result in failover to a server that is missing transactions relative to the source.

-If a timeout occurs without any slave having acknowledged the transaction, the master reverts to asynchronous replication.
-When at least one semisynchronous slave catches up, the master returns to semisynchronous replication.
+If a timeout occurs without any replica having acknowledged the transaction, the source reverts to asynchronous replication.
+When at least one semisynchronous replica catches up, the source returns to semisynchronous replication.

 Blocking also occurs after rollbacks that are written to the binary log, which occurs when a transaction that modifies nontransactional tables is rolled back.
-The rolled-back transaction is logged even though it has no effect for transactional tables because the modifications to the nontransactional tables cannot be rolled back and must be sent to slaves.
+The rolled-back transaction is logged even though it has no effect for transactional tables because the modifications to the nontransactional tables cannot be rolled back and must be sent to replicas.

 For statements that do not occur in transactional context (that